Petrarch: Youth and early career

-Petrarch was born in the Tuscan city of Arezzo on 20 July 1304.
-He was the son of Ser Petracco and his wife Eletta Canigiani.
-His given name was Francesco Petracco, which was Latinized to Petrarca.
-Petrarch's younger brother was born in Incisa in Val d'Arno in 1307.
+Petrarch was born in the Tuscan city Arezzo on 20 July 1304.
+He was the son of Ser Petracco (a diminutive nickname for Pietro) and his wife Eletta Canigiani.
+Petrarch's birth name was Francesco di Petracco ("Francesco [son] of Petracco"), which he Latinized to Franciscus Petrarcha.
+His younger brother Gherardo (Gerard Petrarch) was born in Incisa in Val d'Arno in 1307.
 Dante Alighieri was a friend of his father.

 Petrarch spent his early childhood in the village of Incisa, near Florence.
 He spent much of his early life at Avignon and nearby Carpentras, where his family moved to follow Pope Clement V, who moved there in 1309 to begin the Avignon Papacy.
 Petrarch studied law at the University of Montpellier (1316–20) and Bologna (1320–23) with a lifelong friend and schoolmate, Guido Sette, future archbishop of Genoa.
 Because his father was in the legal profession (a notary), he insisted that Petrarch and his brother also study law.
-Petrarch, however, was primarily interested in writing and Latin literature and considered these seven years wasted.
-Petrarch often got too distracted by his non-legal interests, that his father once threw his books into a fire, which he later lamented for.
+Petrarch, however, was primarily interested in writing and studying Latin literature and considered these seven years wasted.
+Petrarch became so distracted by his non-legal interests that his father once threw his books into a fire, which he later lamented.
 Additionally, he proclaimed that through legal manipulation his guardians robbed him of his small property inheritance in Florence, which only reinforced his dislike for the legal system.
 He protested, "I couldn't face making a merchandise of my mind", since he viewed the legal system as the art of selling justice.